 One guilty pleasure (which may destroy my French cheese credibility) is always available in Paris convenience stores.
-You won’t need to go into a cheese shop to find Chausse aux Moines.
+You won’t need to go into a cheese shop (fromagerie) to find Chausse aux Moines.

-Some might look forward to their first taste of European butter on a baguette when arriving in Paris.
+Some might look forward to their first taste of European butter or an omelett when arriving in Paris.
 For me, it’s Chausse aux Moines on a fresh French baguette – slathered with strong Dijon style mustard.

 This semi soft wheel of cheese, a curious springy hockey puck, is never over ripe, with a pleasant chewy quality and a delicious rind.

-Some Cheese Snobs will dismiss me, but for an American, Chaussée aux Moines is superior to Kraft, Cracker Barrel or the supermarket’s generic cheeses.
-When my traveling companion ate it, she described it as stinky. (which for me is the first sign of a good cheese)
+Some Cheese Snobs will dismiss me, but for an American, Chaussée aux Moines is superior to Kraft, Cracker Barrel or other generial supermarket cheeses.
+When my traveling companion ate it, she described it as stinky. (which for me is a badge-of-honor)